Democracy and Cultural Diversity in Indonesia

 NIU PROGRAM COST: The program cost pays for the following cost-related services:

-1) Hotel rooms (twin-room shared) and all meals daily while in Yogyakarta.
+1) Hotel rooms (twin-room shared) and breakfast and lunch daily and some dinners while in Yogyakarta.

 2) Program related land transportation in Yogyakarta.

 3) Admission fees to cultural and historical sites visited as part of the daily schedule.

 4) Three or six hours of undergraduate or graduate credit.

 *This amount represents the total in charges and fees that will be paid to NIU for this program.
 Please note that the following charges will post individually on your MyNIU account:

 • NIU Academic Program Enhancement Fee (if applicable)

 All prices quoted are subject to change.
 The information contained in the program documents and forms is presented in good faith and is believed to be correct as of the date presented.
 Northern Illinois University reserves the right to amend, modify, revise, or delete any information appearing in these documents, including but not limited to the cost of the program.

 Non-NIU students should consult with their home institutions regarding additional costs that may apply to study abroad.
 Non-NIU students are responsible for any study abroad charges imposed by their home institution.